 Why 3D/4D?
 You’ll see more details in your baby’s features.
+Whose nose does he have?
+What are the shape of her eyes?
 This unique service is available to patients during their 28-32 week of pregnancy.

 Sessions are 30 minutes in length and are available: